michaelhyunk/acmeair-api/README.md

 - Integration tests with real database
 - API versioning, sorting, filtering
 - Retry/backoff strategies (e.g. jitter/delay) are not yet implemented
+- Introduce `TestData.java` as a centralized test fixture to streamline setup, remove duplicated data creation in unit tests, and enforce immutability patterns more cleanly in DTOs

 ---